FAQ

 When should Nystagmocatcher be used?

-Is Nystagmocatcher a good tool for self-management of recurrent BPPV?
+Is Nystagmocatcher a tool for self-management of recurrent BPPV?

 Yes.
 You just need to learn to recognise the typical eye movements.
-These are described here.
 This will provide you with confirmation as to which semicircular canal and side is affected.
-You can also film eye movements while performing a repositioning manoeuvre and draw your own conclusions about whether the crystals are moving correctly towards the exit or whether they are sticking.
+You can also film eye movements while performing a repositioning manoeuvre and draw your own conclusions about whether the crystals are moving correctly towards the exit or whether they are sticking

 Are there any scientific studies done with Nystagmocatcher?